n8willis/opentype-shaping-documents/opentype-shaping-use.md

 #### 4.2 Performing property-based reordering moves ####

-In this step, any characters that match one of the USE reordering classifications should be reordered into their final position.
+In this step, any characters that match one of the <abbr>USE</abbr> reordering classifications should be reordered into their final position.

 > Note: this classification-based reordering step ensures that